TMElyralab/lyraW4AFp8/README.md

 make build
 ```

-If you want to clear history build and rebuild,  try using `make rebuild`.
+If you want to clear history and rebuild,  try using `make rebuild`.

 ## Tuning